joshuarli/pylibgen/README.rst

 Notes
 ---------------------

 Due to the nature of the service Library Genesis provides, its mirrors often get taken down.
-Feel free to submit any pull requests to update :code:`pylibgen.MIRRORS` as time goes on!
+Feel free to submit any pull requests to update :code:`constants.MIRRORS` as time goes on!

 Support Library Genesis!
 --------------------------

-:code:`get_download_url` will, by default, parse the temporary download key necessary for a direct download URL from libgen's ads.php redirect.
+:code:`Library.get_download_url` will by default parse the temporary download key from libgen's ads.php redirect page.
+This is necessary for a valid direct download URL since libgen uses those temp keys to get more ad revenue.

-If you want to support Library Genesis, I recommend passing :code:`enable_ads=True` to :code:`get_download_url`, as this will return the plain download URL, which shows an ad first when visited.
+If you want to support Library Genesis, I recommend passing :code:`enable_ads=True` to :code:`Library.get_download_url`.
+This will return the plain download URL, which shows an ad first when visited.

 Disclaimer
 ---------------------